nimeshkverma/Postgres-S3-Downloader/README.md

 ### Instructions:
 - Clone the repo
-- Make a virtual enviroment and install all the packages from `requirements.txt` `pip install -r requirements.txt`
+- Make a virtual enviroment and install all the packages from `requirements.txt` using the command:

+  `pip install -r requirements.txt`
 - Make a `settings.py` using `settings_sample.py` file with actual values
 - Change the code in the class `DocumentDownloader` in `documents_downloader.py` according to ones need